-Calls and texts to my burner run me around $0.10 each.
-That’s an acceptable cost for calls on the go, but not for the bulk of my calling.
+- Calls and texts to my burner run me around $0.10 each.
+That’s an acceptable cost for calls on the go, but not for the bulk of my calling and texting.
 I have a VOIP phone that serves as my home phone, and a desk phone at work, so I can make outgoing calls with my Google Voice number, but receiving calls is a little problematic for a couple of reasons:

 The first problem was receiving calls to my GV number at home without undoing the whitelist on the home number.
 My Obihai ATA had room for a second SIP registration, so I configured a VOIP.MS sub account for it and pointed an IPKall DID at it.
-I also configured the caller ID override to say “IT’S FOR CHRIS” so that everyone knew not to answer it.
+I also configured the caller ID override to say “ITS FOR CHRIS” so that everyone knew not to answer it if I’m not home.
 It helped me to avoid missing a few important calls.
-It also let me set the outbound caller ID to match my GV number, so I could make out going calls without needing the GV app.
+It also let me set the outbound caller ID to match my GV number, so I could make out going calls from my home phone without needing the GV app.